Taapeli/isotammi-addons/source/SuperTool/README.md

 ## Introduction

-This is a general purpose scripting tool that can be used to do "ad-hoc" queries against a Gramps family tree.
+This is a general purpose scripting tool that can be used to do "ad-hoc" queries against a Gramps family tree/database.
 The queries are expressed in the Python programming language so the tool is most useful for programmers.
 But the intent is also that the tool is easy enough to allow regular Gramps users to make use of it.
 The queries can be saved as script files that a user can then load into the tool without necessarily understanding the details.

 This tool works in the Gramps versions 5.x and later.
 It will be installed in the "Isotammi tools" submenu under the Tools menu.

 The tool allows arbitrary Python code so it can also be used to modify the database.

+See [CHANGELOG](CHANGELOG.md) for changes in version 1.1.0.

 ## User interface